 Domain Name Monitoring – Watching Domains across various extensions.
 Some companies offer to do this for, say a .com site by checking the same domain name in .net, .org, .eu, etc.

-EdgeRank – The algorithm facebook uses to rank a page’s or profile’s posts to determine which of those posts will appear in the newsfeeds of users connected to those pages and profiles (or pages and profiles tagged in the posts).
-The higher an EdgeRank, the more likely you will appear in the newsfeeds.
-Facebook does not release this data publicly, neither for the pages, nor individual posts.
+EdgeRank – The algorithm Facebook uses to rank business / brand pages, groups, celebrity pages or individual accounts to determine which posts from those accounts will appear in the Newsfeed of users connected to those pages and profiles (or pages and profiles tagged in the posts).
+The higher the EdgeRank, the more likely your posts will appear in the Newsfeeds of your followers.
+Originally this algorithm was primarily influenced by the level of engagement accounts receive from their posts, but has since been updated to take more factors into consideration.
+Facebook does not release this data publicly, nor does it use the term internally.

 Ego Keyword – A keyword an individual or organization feels it must rank for in either or both natural listings or paid search results regardless of cost and Return on Investment.
 Read more about ego keywords.